-Cobá is the name of a large lowland Maya city located between two large lakes in east central Quintana Roo, Mexico.
+Cobá is the name of a large lowland Maya city and the capital of a city state located between two large lakes (Macanxoc and Coba) in east central Quintana Roo, Mexico.

-During its heyday (AD 550-850), the city supported a population of up to 55,000 people, within an area of approximately 70 square kilometers and approximately 20,000 buildings.
-Cobá was then the capital of the region, controlling an area of some 5,000-8,000 square kilometers.
+During its heyday (AD 550-850), the city supported a population of an estimated 55,000 people, within an area of approximately 70 square kilometers (17,200 acres) and approximately 20,000 buildings.
+Cobá's control stretched far out into the country, an area which has been estimated at approximately 5,000-8,000 square kilometers.

-Domestic compounds in Cobá are typical for lowland Maya cities, in which a low wall enclosed kitchens, houses, pens for domestic animals, an orchard, and a domestic altar and other buildings.
+Domestic compounds--residences for elite personages--in Cobá are typical for lowland Maya cities, in which a low wall enclosed kitchens, houses, pens for domestic animals, an orchard, and a domestic altar and other buildings.

 Archaeological evidence indicates that Cobá was first settled between about 100 BC and 100 AD, and it was more or less continuously occupied until the Spanish conquest about AD 1550.
 Population peaks occurred during the Late Classic (AD 550-730) and Terminal classic (AD 730-1100) periods.

-Manzanilla, Linda and Luis Barba 1990 The study of activities in Classic households: Two case studies from Coba and Teotihuacan.
+Manzanilla L, and Barba L. 1990.
+The study of activities in Classic households: Two case studies from Coba and Teotihuacan.
 Ancient Mesoamerica 1:41-49.